cultureamp/kaizen-design-system/packages/design-tokens/CONTRIBUTING.md

 ## Making the changes

-- Most token reference a CSS variable.
+- Most tokens reference a CSS variable.
 The value for these come from [src/themes](./src/themes).
 - Our token are defined in JSON files in the [tokens](./tokens) directory.
 - You should update values in both the JSON token files, and the theme Typescript files.
 - You run then `yarn build` to update the [less](./less) and [sass](./sass) versions of the tokens.